What does a princess cut diamond look like?

-A rough diamond looks like two pyramids joined together.
+A rough princess diamond looks like two pyramids joined together.
 Fascinating stuff.
 What happens when you cut it right across the middle?
 Two upside-down pyramids.
-And what shape is a princess cut diamond?
+And what shape is a princess-cut diamond?
 You’ve guessed it, an upside-down pyramid.

-This matters though, because the diamond cutters end up getting much more 'yield' out of a rough diamond if they cut it into a princess cut diamond1.
-For example, a 1 carat rough stone like the one above, might give you .40 carats of round diamonds, but the same rough might get your .50 carats of princess diamonds!
+This matters, though, because the diamond cutters end up getting much more 'yield' out of a rough diamond if they cut it into a princess-cut diamond.
+For example, a 1-carat rough stone like the one above might give you .40 carats of round diamonds, but the same rough might get you .50 carats of princess diamonds!

 Because the square shape of a princess cut is so similar to the natural shape of the rough diamond, very little is wasted.
 This then translates into a lower price for you.
 High Five! (you must say ‘High Five’ in a Borat voice in your mind, or else it doesn’t count.
 Say it.)

-Princess cut diamonds are not one-trick-ponies you guys!
-Not only will they help you save a bit of cash on your engagement ring, the square shape can also give the illusion of being a little bigger than their round counterparts, simply because from corner-to-corner a princess cut diamond is spread just a little wider than the diameter of a round diamond shape.
+Princess-cut diamonds are not one-trick ponies, you guys!
+Not only will they help you save a bit of cash on your engagement ring, but the square shape can also give the illusion of being a little bigger than their round counterparts, simply because from corner to corner, a princess-cut diamond is spread just a little wider than the diameter of a round diamond shape.

-Speaking of measurements, let’s talk symmetry.
-Let’s put our honesty hats on for a second here and admit that princess cuts with uneven sides or unequal proportions are, how to put this... ‘unpleasant on the eye’.
+Speaking of measurements, let’s talk about symmetry.
+Let’s put our honesty hats on for a second here and admit that princess cuts with uneven sides or unequal proportions are, how to put this... ‘unpleasant on the eye.’
 If you look below, you’ll see what I mean:

 To avoid The Upside Down, picture yourself drawing an imaginary horizontal line across the diamond.
 Are the facets on the bottom and the top halves of the diamond symmetrical?
 Congratulations, you are not in The Upside Down.

-If you have read my previous pieces (you should, they’re awesome) then you will know that ‘cut’ is hands down the most important characteristic of them all.
-Buying a badly cut diamond is the equivalent of buying a top of the range Lamborghini and crashing it into a wall.
-On purpose.
+If you have read my previous pieces (you should, they’re awesome), then you will know that ‘cut’ is hands down their most important characteristic.
+Buying a poorly cut diamond is the equivalent of buying a top-of-the-range Lamborghini and crashing it into a wall on purpose.

-Another aspect of diamond cut to be aware of when it comes to princess shapes, are chevrons.
-Yes you heard me, we’re talking about something called a chevron.
-This is your life now.
-You chose this and I have no pity for you.
+Another aspect of diamond cut to be aware of when it comes to princess shapes are chevrons.
 Very simply, a chevron is a type of facet or ‘step’ cut into the sides of a diamond.
 The number of these chevrons actually impacts the look of the diamond, so you better pay attention.

 Fewer chevrons will mean that your diamond will have a chunkier feel in terms of sparkle.
-This is because there is more space between the facets and therefore the light takes longer to bounce around from one to another.
-More chevrons mean more facets which of course means that the light jumps around in that little baby at a much faster rate, making it much more sparkly (and gives the stone a sort of ‘crushed ice’ look);
+This is because there is more space between the facets, and therefore, the light takes longer to bounce around from one to another.
+More chevrons mean more facets which, of course, means that the light jumps around in that little baby at a much faster rate, making it much more sparkly (and giving the stone a sort of ‘crushed ice’ look);

 The number of chevrons you want is totally up to you.
 You just need to be aware of how they will affect your diamond aesthetically.
 Here is where you can find the chevron details on the report.